Ashex/pokemongo-map-docker/README.md

 This will pull the latest code from the repository on start.
 Any restarts of the container will cause it to pull the latest changes.
 The following images available for use:

 * ashex/pokemongo-map:develop - Pulls the develop branch
-* ashex/pokemongo-map:master - Pulls from the master branch
 * ashex/pokemongo-map:latest - Most recent release

 For the latest *features* use the develop tag.

-The project is making tagged releases (most recent being v2.2.0) however small changes continue to be merged into master .
-Because of this while latest is the most recent release sometimes master will have fixes missing from latest.

-Latest is a built static image while master/develop are dynamic, pulling in changes from the repository.
+Latest is a built static image while develop are dynamic, pulling in changes from the repository.

 ## Usage: